Jadensc98/Oxide-Music-Bible/Music School/Lesson Plan 1.md

 #### Question for class:
 What are the main differences between the Production step and the Arrangement step in the workflow?

+### Homework
+Tonights homework that is due on thursday; familiarize yourself with the layout of FL Studio, press different buttons and see where they take you and what they do.
+I will select people at random to answer questions on what buttons lead to where.